Global catastrophic risk: Climate emergency plans

 In 2018, the Club of Rome called for greater climate change action and published its Climate Emergency Plan, which proposes ten action points to limit global average temperature increase to 1.5 degrees Celsius.
 Further, in 2019, the Club published the more comprehensive Planetary Emergency Plan.

 There is evidence to suggest that collectively engaging with the emotional experiences that emerge during contemplating the vulnerability of the human species within the context of climate change allows for these experiences to be adaptive.
 When collective engaging with and processing emotional experiences is supportive, this can lead to growth in resilience, psychological flexibility, tolerance of emotional experiences, and community engagement.

 Space colonization

 Space colonization is a proposed alternative to improve the odds of surviving an extinction scenario.
 Solutions of this scope may require megascale engineering.

-Astrophysicist Stephen Hawking advocated colonizing other planets within the solar system once technology progresses sufficiently, in order to improve the chance of human survival from planet-wide events such as global thermonuclear war.
+Astrophysicist Stephen Hawking advocated colonizing other planets within the Solar System once technology progresses sufficiently, in order to improve the chance of human survival from planet-wide events such as global thermonuclear war.

-Billionaire Elon Musk writes that humanity must become a multiplanetary species in order to avoid extinction.
-Musk is using his company SpaceX to develop technology he hopes will be used in the colonization of Mars.

-Moving the Earth

-In a few billion years, the Sun will expand into a red giant, swallowing the Earth.
-This can be avoided by moving the Earth farther out from the Sun, keeping the temperature roughly constant.
-That can be accomplished by tweaking the orbits of comets and asteroids so they pass close to the Earth in such a way that they add energy to the Earth's orbit.
-Since the Sun's expansion is slow, roughly one such encounter every 6,000 years would suffice.

-Skeptics and opponents

-Psychologist Steven Pinker has called existential risk a "useless category" that can distract from real threats such as climate change and nuclear war.